onyx-blackbird/vue-ddder/README.md

 This webbased app can help to digitalize event storming outcomes.

 ## Changelog
-The initial version can only place cards on a grid and resize them.
-This "layout" can be exported and imported again, as there is currently no persistence.
+The initial version can only place cards on a grid and resize them and draw arrows in between (only from left to right).
+This "layout" can be exported as JSON and imported again, as there is currently no persistence.

 ## Roadmap
 The current version doesn't offer much, but there are plans to add many features.

 ### Event Storm Screen
-- lines/arrows between cards (currently only works for horizontal line)
-- Descriptions for the titles to build an ubiquitous language
 - Export the glossary to either JSON or Markdown

-### Model Screen
+### UML Screen
 - A second screen where the actual models can be defined in an UML like manner.
+- Annotade arrows